rust-lang/rfcs/text/0000-inferred-variant-constructor.md

 # Drawbacks
 [drawbacks]: #drawbacks

+*Like field expressions, this new feature would afflict enums with the same problems that structs have today.*

+It is possible that over-use of this feature could cause readability problems.
+In some exceptional situations, the type could be inferred mechanically but for a user it might require reading the documentation at several disparate locations to manually infer the enum type.

+This would increase the difficulty of grepping all uses of a particular enum without using a tool that understands Rust code, much like how grepping for all uses of a struct is nontrivial.
+(On the other hand, if the name of an enum is changed, code that uses inferred variant constructors would not need to be renamed.)

 This would make the type inference implementation more complex, and thus the compiler as well.
+It is not clear how much of an impact this would cause.
 (But it would not negatively affect language users who do not use the feature.)

+*There are also some additional issues specific to this feature.*

+Excessive use of domain-specific enums can add to the boilerplate when multiple enums are required to interoperate, as domain-specific enums will likely have very few helper methods simplify their use.

 The feature would occupy the `_::` syntax, which could be used for, e.g. inferred static methods of a trait or struct.

 This might draw attention away from [more ambitious features][294].
 (But it would not conflict them.)

-It is possible that over-use of this feature may lead to less readable code in some contexts.

 # Alternatives
 [alternatives]: #alternatives